tomit4/CityStats/README.md

 -   [ ] Once Frontend is dockerized, backend is updated, deploy application to Linode/Akamai instance and test if app is working as expected.
--   [ ] Completely rewrite this README.md
+-   [ ] Completely rewrite this README.md (except for V3 TODOS below)

 **Frontend:**